-To facilitate candid exchange of information, statements made by participants in any informal resolution process are confidential and not admissible in any hearing or other disciplinary proceeding under this policy.
-The university will maintain records of the outcome of informal resolution proceedings, but will not maintain records of the specific contents of any such proceeding or statements made therein.
+To facilitate candid exchange of information, statements made by participants in any later hal resolution process are confidential and not admissible in any hearing or other disciplinary proceeding under this policy.
+The university will maintain records of the outcome of informal resolution proceedings, but will not maintain records of the specific contents of any such proceeding or statements has therein.